benradstone/wandisco-documentation-ldm/docs/about.md

 - Integration with HDFS notifications that describe changes in source data while migration is  underway.
 - Selective and flexible choices of data to be migrated.
 - Measurement and monitoring of migration progress to help estimate completion and plan your other activities.
+- Bandwidth management to control how much of your network capacity is used for migrations.

 ## WANdisco LiveData Platform